 First Agent Setup

 This guide walks through connecting your first AI agent to AgentMux.
-AgentMux supports multiple agent providers — Claude Code, Codex CLI, and Gemini CLI.
+AgentMux supports seven providers as first-class agent types — claude, codex, gemini, openclaw, kimi, copilot, and pi.
+The full list lives in frontend/app/view/agent/providers/index.ts:PROVIDERS in the main repo.

 Prerequisites

-Section titled “Prerequisites”You need at least one AI agent CLI installed and an API key configured:
+Section titled “Prerequisites”You need at least one AI agent CLI installed.
+Each provider has its own login flow:

 Basic Settings